 SME workshop 9 June – global trends in electric mobility, market potential and business opportunities

-A limited number of places have just been been made available to an event which provides insight for SMEs interested in market opportunities and business development in the supply of e-mbility services and solutions.
+A limited number of places have just been been made available to an event which provides insight for SMEs interested in market opportunities and business development in the supply of e-mobility services and solutions.

-The event, which is FREE OF CHARGE for guests is organised by the European Association of Suppliers (CLEPA) and the SMMTwith support from the European Commission and takes place on Tuesday 9th June at the Abbey Conference Centre at 34 Great Smith Street in London.
+The event, which is free of charge for guests is organised by the European Association of Suppliers (CLEPA) and the SMMT with support from the European Commission and takes place on Tuesday 9th June at the Abbey Conference Centre at 34 Great Smith Street in London.

 Agenda for the Meeting

 14:00 Introduction and overview of global trends and opportunities for SMEs with country reports for Japan, the USA and China, explaining entry points for European SMEs.

 15:30 Overview of trends and opportunities for India and South Korea.

 16:15 Electro-Mobility Clusters in Europe – analysis of activities and capabilities of European regional clusters of SMEs in the e-mobility supply chain

 - Stefan Dix Director of Resaerch and Innovation, CLEPA

 - Chris Reeves Commercial Manager, Intelligent Mobility and Future Transport, MIRA

 SMEs are a key focus for the APC and feature in the applications being received for the current funding competition with up to £60 million currently available to support low carbon advanced propulsion projects worth more than £120 million.